The Social Network: Screenplay

 Screenwriter Aaron Sorkin said, "What attracted me to [the film project] had nothing to do with Facebook.
-The invention itself is as modern as it gets, but the story is as old as storytelling; the themes of friendship, loyalty, jealousy, class and power."
-He said he read an unfinished draft of The Accidental Billionaires when the publisher began "shopping it around" for a film adaptation.
+The invention itself is as modern as it gets, but the story is as old as storytelling; the themes of friendship, loyalty, jealousy, class and power".
+He said he read an unfinished draft of Ben Mezrich's The Accidental Billionaires when the publisher began "shopping it around" for a film adaptation.
 Sorkin added, "I was reading it and somewhere on page three I said yes.
 It was the fastest I said yes to anything ...
 They wanted me to start right away.
-Ben and I were kind of doing our research at the same time, sort of along parallel lines."
+Ben and I were kind of doing our research at the same time, sort of along parallel lines".
+In August 2008, Sorkin started a Facebook group for research purposes while he was working on the film.
+"I've just agreed to write a movie for Sony and producer Scott Rudin about how Facebook was invented.
+I figured a good first step in my preparation would be finding out what Facebook is, so I've started this page."
+He emphasized the role of the competing narratives at a Q&A screening hosted by Myspace: "If the same story was behind the invention of MySpace or Friendster, I would have written that.
+Two separate lawsuits were brought against Facebook at roughly the same time.
+Rather than pick one and decide that's the truth, or pick one and say that's the sexist [sic], I like the idea that there are three conflicting stories."

 According to Sorkin, Mezrich did not send him material from his book as he wrote it: "Two or three times we'd get together.
 I'd go to Boston, or we'd meet in New York and kind of compare notes and share information, but I didn't see the book until he was done with it.
 By the time I saw the book, I was probably 80 percent done with the screenplay."
 Sorkin elaborated:

 Casting

 Casting began in mid-2009, with Jesse Eisenberg, Justin Timberlake, and Andrew Garfield announced to star.
 Jonah Hill was in contention for Timberlake's role, but director David Fincher passed on him.
 In October 2009, Brenda Song, Rooney Mara, Armie Hammer, Shelby Young, and Josh Pence were cast.
 Max Minghella and Dakota Johnson were also confirmed.
 In a 2009 interview with The Baltimore Sun, Eisenberg said, "Even though I've gotten to be in some wonderful movies, this character seems so much more overtly insensitive in so many ways that seem more real to me in the best way.
 I don't often get cast as insensitive people, so it feels very comfortable: fresh and exciting, as if you never have to worry about the audience.
 Not that I worry about the audience anyway – it should be just the furthest thing from your mind.
 The Social Network is the biggest relief I've ever had in a movie".
-In 2010, it was mentioned that Rashida Jones would appear as Marylin Delpy.
+In 2010, it was announced that Rashida Jones would appear as Marylin Delpy.